aaron-grau/curic/react/readings/intro_to_react_components.md

 The Demo also contains a `package.json` file, which is used to configure NPM.
 This package is similar to a `Gemfile` that lists all of an app's dependencies.
 You'll read more about this later.

 It also contains a `webpack.config.js` file, which configures Webpack.
-Note that the output file, `bundle.js`, is sourced in our `index.html` and represents all of our app's code, along with its dependencies.
+Note that the output file, `bundle.js`, is sourced in our `index.html` and represents all of our app's code, along with its dependencies (`react` and `react-dom`.
+Webpack is also responsible for transpiling our JSX into raw Javascript for the browser.

 ## Dependencies